Beta This is new guidance. Complete our quick 5-question survey to help us improve it.

 Doing manual accessibility tests

 You should also test your code manually.
-Use the accessibility checklist created by 18F (the US government’s digital agency) to test that you’re meeting WCAG 2.0 level AA requirements.
+Use the accessibility checklist created by 18F (the US government’s digital agency) to help you work through issues that users might have.

 Testing with different browsers and devices